CsJohnJJ/EliteBaby/README.md

 # Elite Baby

 ## Background and Overview
-Elite Baby is a platform game which a user controls a baby who crawls/runs and hops/jumps onto platforms and objects to collect toys/foods/things baby like(coins).
-Some of these coins will be power ups to help user through the game.
-User will also avoid adults/other things baby dislike(enemies).
-Being caught by an enemy will restart the game.
-Difficulty will increase overtime, the longer the user plays without restarting.
+Elite Baby is a platform game which a user controls a baby who runs and jumps onto platforms and objects to collect foods such as milk bottles.
+Some of these foods will be power ups to help user through the game.
+User will also avoid enemies such as broccoli.
+Being caught by an enemy will end the game.
+Difficulty will increase overtime, the longer the user plays without restarting or select from difficulty level.

 ## Functionality and MVPs

 In Elite Baby, users will be able to:
   - Move left and right
   - Jump up
-  - Collect foods
+  - Collect food
   - See current score base on the food collected
   - Platform is moving, disppearing
   - Infinite scrolling background
+  - Restart, pause, end game

 ## Wireframes